SidhuK/100_days_of_Code/Day_54_55_56_57/readme.md

 ## Data Integrity Check

-### Checking to see if any NA’s are present in the dataset.
+### Checking to see if any N/A’s are present in the data.

 ``` r
 games_data %>%